Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption

 The determination of the inflow speed in practice is straightforward.
-It can be obtained either from an upstream stationary roadside detector or from the observation of the JAD vehicle driver.
+It can be obtained either from an upstream stationary roadside detector or from observations made by the driver of the JAD vehicle.

-Here, we set the inflow speed $v_{\mathrm{t}}$ to be that of the potential leading vehicle, i.e., we assume that the driver of the JAD vehicle can observe this speed.
+Here, we set the inflow speed $v_{\mathrm{t}}$ equal to that of the potential leading vehicle, i.e., we assume that the driver of the JAD vehicle can observe this speed.